armin-fx/BandedScad/doc/object.md

 #### edge_fillet [^][contents]
 [edge_fillet]: #edge_fillet-
-Creates a fillet edge, used for cutting or adding to edges.\
+Creates a fillet edge, used for cutting or adding to edges.
 Optionally rounded or chamfered.
 It does `linear_extrude()` with module [`edge_fillet_plane()`][edge_fillet_plane].

+_Arguments:_
 ```OpenSCAD
 edge_fillet (h, r, angle, type, center, extra)
 ```